-AS A young man, Doug Davies would don his uniform, polish his shoes and tuck his cornet under his arm for the hike from his home on Black Cutting Hill to practice his musical instrument under the Coral Trees in Railway Street Corrimal.
+AS A young man, during the 1930s, Doug Davies would don his uniform, polish his shoes, and tuck his cornet under his arm for the hike from his home on Black Cutting Hill, to practice his musical instrument under the Coral Trees in Railway Street, Corrimal.

 Like his father David, teenager Doug became a member of the Corrimal Town Band which entertained the working class and fiercely contested competitions throughout the state during the early 1900s.

 This is the story of town banding when at some time just about every coal mining village in the northern Illawarra boasted their own brass band.

 Town banding has its roots in the working class and is unique in its principally amateur status.

 Wollongong, Helensburgh, Bulli, Woonona, Corrimal, Bellambi and Balgownie streets all echoed to the tunes of town bands early last century.
 The musicians entertained at local halls, road corners, fairs, fundraisers, funerals and demonstrations.

 The town band movement has its origins in the English industrial revolution at the turn of the nineteenth century.